kartheek91/kartheek91.github.io/_posts/2021-02-25-introduction-to-runtime-fields-in-elasticsearch.md

       }
     ]
 ```
-This way we simply queried using runtime field and as mentioned earlier this field is not an indexed field but still we are able to retrieve the results.
+This way we simply queried using runtime field and as mentioned earlier this field is not indexed but still, we can retrieve the results.

-Now let's something new out of it like we can create the concatenation of two fields with a static string as follows:
+Now lets something new out of it like we can create the concatenation of two fields with a static string as follows:

 ```
 GET employee/_search